Carl Hooper

 Carl Llewelyn Hooper (born 15 December 1966) is a Guyanese former cricketer who captained the West Indies in Test matches and One Day International matches.
-An all-rounder, he was a right-handed batsman and off-spin bowler, who came to prominence in the late 1980s in a side that included such players as Vivian Richards, Gordon Greenidge, Desmond Haynes, Malcolm Marshall and Courtney Walsh and represented the West Indies over a 16-year international career.
+An all-rounder, he was a right-handed batsman and off-spin bowler, who came to prominence in the late 1980s in a team that included such players as Vivian Richards, Gordon Greenidge, Desmond Haynes, Malcolm Marshall and Courtney Walsh and represented the West Indies over a 16-year international career.

 Career

 Hooper first represented the West Indies at youth level and eventually became a regular for Guyana in senior regional tournaments.
 He later captained Guyana to triumphantly claim three regional List A titles in 1996, 1999 and 2002.

 Hooper went on to make his Test debut against India in 1987, scoring his maiden century in only his second test of that tour.
 During the West Indies' 1991 tour of England, Hooper notched 111 with 14 fours and a six, at Lord's.
 As well he starred as the overall topscorer with 290 runs, in the 1995 home ODI series against Australia, which the Windies won by a 4-1 margin.
 He was later named man of the match, scoring 81 and picking up 5 for 26 in the drawn second test of Sri Lanka's 1997 tour of the Windies, played at the Arnos Vale Stadium in Saint Vincent and the Grenadines.
 As well he was named player of the series for the 1997-98 Singer Akai Champions Trophy, where the Windies were defeated by England in the tournament's final.

-During 1992 he joined English county cricket side Kent.
+During 1992 he joined English county cricket team Kent.
 Hooper went on to win the batting award, as top scorer with 773 runs, of the 1994 AXA Equity & Law League.
 His highest score for the club, 236 not out, came against Glamorgan at Canterbury.
 With his best bowling figures for Kent, 7 for 93, coming in 1998 against Surrey at The Oval.
 He later won the 1998 Walter Lawrence Trophy, which he shared with Ali Brown.
-Hooper eventually spent six years at the English side and was later described by Jo Harman of Wisden as Kent's greatest overseas player of all time.
+Hooper eventually spent six years there, and was later described by Jo Harman of Wisden as Kent's greatest overseas player of all time.
 During 2003 Hooper joined Lancashire.
-During his first season with that side he became only the second player to have scored a century against all 18 county cricket teams.
+During his first season with them, he became only the second player to have scored a century against all 18 county cricket teams.
 During that season he also scored over 1,100 runs for Lancashire in the County Cricket Championship.

 Playing style

-As a very stylish, elegant and graceful batsman, Hooper was also a potent off spinner and nimble slip fielder.
-He was usually placed in the slip cordon, taking numerous catches there, for the most part, in his cricketing career.
+Hooper was also a potent off spinner and nimble slip fielder, apart from being a batsman.
+He was usually placed in the slip cordon, scoring catches there, in his cricketing career.